 “Innovative finance is risky, but the commitment and partnerships are outstanding and rewarding.
 That is what Kampani is about.”

-Hannelore is president of Enabel, the Belgian Development Agency and member of the Advisory Board of the Institute for Development Policy of the University of Antwerp.
+Hannelore is former Chair of ENABEL, the Belgian Development Agency and member of the Advisory Board of the Institute for Development Policy of the University of Antwerp.

 In all her work, whether working with farmers in Africa or in addressing policy questions at university or with policy makers, she has been coming across the challenge of the ‘missing middle’ in financial markets for farmers and small scale businesses in agricultural value chains.
 She judges that innovative, joint initiatives of impact investors like Kampani, are essential to bring farmers and small businesses to a tipping point for sustainability and investments for their future.
 Apart from bringing Kampani to scale, strategically, she hopes to contribute by facilitating concrete deals originating from farmers’ organisations.